Mcdopenstein/Dr.Batesean-Tourtial/README.md

 # Dr.Batesean-Tourtial
-Hey guys so I have been having a harder time landing my first role in the Web Development feild than I anticipated To make up for that my fellow developer Josh Moynihan (github.com/hamstache) told me to check Dr.Bateseans Youtube tutorial Here I am attempting to increase my skills and chances of landing a role
+Hey guys so I have been having a harder time landing my first role in the Web Development feild than I was anticipating<br> To make up for that my friend Josh Moynihan (github.com/hamstache) told me to check Dr.Bateseans Youtube tutorial<br>
+Here I am attempting to increase my skills and chances of landing a role

 I graduated Arizona State Universty Apr25,2021 with a Bachelors of Science In Graphic Information Technology